kranthiB/microservices_with_spring_boot_cloud_security/README.md

 ![authorization-code-flow](https://cloud.githubusercontent.com/assets/20100300/17996681/f637ddda-6b2f-11e6-9608-8927929ddf1a.png)

-## Business Services
+## Functional Services
 ### 1.Product Catalogue Service

 	It offers the following functionality by using Embedded H2 Database.

             1. GET  	/productCatalogueService/products – gives the list of all products
             2. GET 		/productCatalogueService/searchbyIds  – gives the list of products for matching name,type
             4. POST  	/productCatalogueService/products – saves the given product
             5. DELETE 	/productCatalogueService/products/{id} – delete the given product